SDU-eScience/SDUCloudDoc/docs/source/modularity.rst

 Modularity
 ===========

-Our application is structured by a collection of loosely coupled microservices.
-The benefit of decomposing our application into different smaller services is that it improves modularity and makes the application easier to understand, develop and test, such microservices are
+Our application backend is structured by a collection of loosely coupled microservices.
+The benefit of decomposing our application into different smaller services is that it improves release cycles(development,test and deployment).
+(module names shown below are identical to the git name)

+Backend modules
+* abc2-sync
+* api-gateway-service
+* app-service
+* auth-service
+* client-core
-* app service
+* metadata-service
-* authentication service
+* notification-service
-* upload service
+* service-common
-* person service
+* storage-service
-* project service
+* upload-service
-* storage service
+* zenodo-service

+Frontend
-* elastic service
+* frontend-web